-- Start engine and let it reach its normal operating temperature.
+- 1. Start engine and let it reach its normal operating temperature.
 Engine is at normal temperature when rear radiator gets warm, indicating that the thermostat is open. - 2.
 Let engine run at idle for 30 more seconds. - 3.
+Stop engine.

-Stop engine. - Remove the drive belt guard, refer to CONTROLS, INSTRUMENTS AND EQUIPMENT. - 5.
-Remove dipstick from the filler tube, then wipe it clean. - 6.
-Completely insert dipstick in the filler tube. - Remove dipstick and check the oil level.
+- 4. Open the LH side panel, refer to CONTROLS, INSTRUMENTS AND EQUIPMENT. - 5.
+Remove the drive belt guard, refer to DRIVE BELT GUARD. - 6.
+Remove dipstick from the filler tube, then wipe it clean. - 7.
+Completely insert dipstick in the filler tube. - 8.
+Remove dipstick and check the oil level.
 Oil level should be between the MIN and MAX marks as shown, add if necessary.